wexsn/fn-audio-emulator/README.md

 **Step 1: Install the necessary tools**

-Install Visual Studio or Visual Studio Code on your computer.
+Install Visual Studio on your computer.
 Install .NET Core SDK on your computer.

 **Step 2: Clone the repository**